Queer Yiddish

 • Structure.
 Chronological from 1877 to the present

 • Duration.
 The full presentation is roughly 2 hours with an intermission.
-However, I can shorten it by choosing fewer examples and have given a 45-minute version.
+However, I can shorten it by choosing fewer examples and have versions of varying lengths.

 Dates